 - Complete 1 rural track elective during the fourth year of medical school

 Rural Scholars will be assigned to a region where they will complete all clinical training programs.
-Rural Scholars will develop a more in depth connection with and understanding of the culture, health disparities and health care resources in the region.
+Rural Scholars will develop a more in-depth connection with and understanding of the culture, health disparities, and health-care resources in the region.
 Rural Scholars will complete their clinical training (summer, clerkship, elective) at a training site in this region or the surrounding area.

 Rural Lecture Series

 Annual lecture series focused on relevant rural health topics.
 Experts in rural medicine speak on a variety of topics, including models of addressing behavioral and women’s health in rural areas, rural leadership and community engagement, the use of telemedicine in rural areas, the opioid epidemic in rural Missouri, and many more.

 Rural Physician Mentoring

 Students accepted into the Rural Scholars Program have a unique opportunity to be matched with a rural physician mentor from their continuity community/region.
 This mentoring relationship will provide students a resource to discuss numerous topics including professional development, specialty choice, career planning/guidance, rural population health and health disparities, and common acute and chronic clinical problems in rural communities from an experienced rural physician.